-- The Fort Washington Flexible Income Strategy is a multi-sector fixed income strategy designed to provide investors with a high level of current income and capital protection with differentiated returns compared to traditional fixed income.
+- The Fort Washington Flexible Income Strategy is a multi-sector fixed income strategy designed to provide investors with a high level of current income and total return with a focus on capital protection with differentiated returns compared to traditional fixed income.

 - The strategy is differentiated in the market due to its premium yield, high conviction security selection, diversified approach to sector allocation, unique view of duration management, and high quality bias.